Updated 16 May 2018

 We may share your personal information with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 We may use external companies to collect or process personal data on our behalf.
 In this instance we will do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data they have collect or have access to.
+We have ultimate responsibility for your data.

 We may share your information with selected third parties, only with your prior consent, including: